Vansh-Baghel/JS_Things/JS_notes.md

 * By putting script defer in head, we reduce the time of web to load .
 * By using this , fetch and parse of htnl takes place tgt and then JS is run.
 On the other hand , in script in body parse, fetch and then run takes place.

+# OOP
+## Instantiated
+* Objects are instantiated from class, ie , objects re created from class.

+## Prototypal Inheritance
+* Each object is prototype and prototypes have predefined methods which all objects can use.

+## new keyword
+* We assign a variable to a function and we can call it using another variable which will contain **new** keyword with first variable name.
+* By this , we can give values to the parameters